-Keeping a UK property and letting it out to tenants could be one way for expatriates living abroad to generate more cash.
+Keeping a UK property and letting it out to tenants.
+Hence, could be one way for expatriates living abroad to generate more cash.

-Arla's operations manager Ian Potter offered some top tips for any expatriates planning to let their home to tenants.
+Arla's operations manager Ian Potter offered some top tips for any expatriates planning to let they're home to tenants.

-There may be regular bills to pay and costs for maintenance when letting out a UK home, so finding a cost effective way of sending money home is important.
+There may be regular bills to pay and costs for maintenance when letting out the UK home.
+So finding a cost-effective way to sending money home is important.

-Money can be transferred online or through a specialist broker who will help you get the best exchange rates.
+Money transferred online or through a specialist broker who will help you get the best exchange rates.